NaoY220/cse15l-lab-reports/labReport1.md

 ![Image](rootFolderList.png)
 Note: we can see above picture that `/` contains `Library`, `System`, `Users`, and `Application`.
 I am not sure why there are less folders than the list displayed by `ls`.
 I see Volumes folder contains root folder `/`, so I think the folders I cannot see in the above picture contain root folder inside itself, and it prevent us seeing it.

-- When I enter 'cat /', it displays error because '/' (argument) is a directory and it cannot process to print out.
+- When I enter `cat /`, it displays error because `/` (argument) is a directory and it cannot process to print out.

 --------